-In previous years, the Fund had applied to Her Majesty's Revenue and Customs ('HMRC') to be treated as a Reporting Fund, however as of 1 June 2021, the Fund meets the conditions to be treated as a Non-Reporting Fund, owing to its transparent status for income tax purposes.
-Whilst a Reporting Fund has obligations to HMRC, a Non-Reporting Fund has no obligations to HMRC for UK tax purposes.
+In previous years, the Fund had applied to His Majesty's Revenue and Customs ('HMRC') to be treated as a Reporting Fund, however as of 1 June 2021, the Fund ceased to be a Reporting Fund, owing to its transparent status for income tax purposes.

 The Fund has given notice to HMRC to withdraw from the Reporting Fund regime, such that the Reporting Fund regulations will cease to apply to the Fund.
-On the basis the withdrawal is successful, the Fund is only required to report to the Fund's UK Unitholders for each reporting period either by post or electronically.
+Since the withdrawal was successful, the Fund is only required to report to the Fund's UK Unitholders for each reporting period either by post or electronically.